metaljase/SharesGainLossTracker/README.md

 # Supporting other 3rd party stocks APIs
-Support can be added by writing additional classes that implement the `SharesGainLossTracker.Core.Models.IShare` interface.
+Support can be added by writing additional classes that implement the `SharesGainLossTracker.Core.Models.IStock` interface.